Stories of "The Illusion of Choice"

 Contributing Authors: Molly Calhoun, Cynthia Matthias, Kya Conception, Thalya Reyes, Carolyn Szczepanski, Gabriela Norton, Eleanor Noble, and Giselle Tisdale

 Artist-in-Residence: Nikki McComb, Art Is My Weapon

 Single Black mothers face the highest risk of eviction in the United States.
 Matthew Desmond’s 2016 book Evicted: Poverty and Profit in the American City brought this national crisis from the margins to the center of public discourse.
-In Hennepin County (Minneapolis, MN), close to 50% of all eviction filings take place in two zip codes in North Minneapolis (Minneapolis Innovation Team, 2016), despite the fact that they contain just 8% of all rental units in the city.
+From 2013-2015, approximately 50% of renter households in North Minneapolis experienced at least one eviction filing, a rate that is almost 25% higher than the 55402 zip code, which experienced the next highest rate of eviction filings in the city of Minneapolis.
+This disparity is particularly relevant given that these two zip codes contain just 8% of all rental units in the city.
 North Minneapolis is a community manufactured to contain undesirable populations through housing discrimination, decades of urban disinvestment, unfair lending practices, and disproportionate evictions; the situation has become further exacerbated by the rise in distressed-property investment.
 Single Black women with children living below the poverty line lead more than 60% of the Black households in North Minneapolis.
 As a result, 67% of residents are on some kind of county and federal government assistance, living one financial crisis away from losing their homes (Hartman and Robinson, 2003).